aws/aws-cdk/packages/@aws-cdk/aws-gamelift/README.md

 Some GameLift features require you to extend limited access to your AWS resources.
 This is done by creating an AWS IAM role.
-The GameLift Fleet class automatically created an IAM role with all the minimum necessary permissions for GameLift to access your ressources.
+The GameLift Fleet class automatically created an IAM role with all the minimum necessary permissions for GameLift to access your resources.
 If you wish, you may specify your own IAM role.

 ```ts